SSWConsulting/SSW.Rules.Content/rules/do-you-monetize-your-gpt-model/rule.md

 In a GPT you have the ability to define a set of initial instructions.
 That means you can provide a great initial prompt so users have a high quality prompt even when their prompting skills are low.
 That means if you're a prompt wizard, you will get better responses than others.
 Build magical instructions in your custom GPT, and watch people flock to it!

-It could also be valuable to store a prompt you frequently use in a GPT for easy access.
+It could also be valuable to make a GPT to store a prompt you frequently use to save time.

 ### Custom actions